ericdequ/Sports/data/blog/Football/RB/vision_and_patience_finding_the_running_lanes.md

 ### Vision and Patience: Finding the Running Lanes

 As a running back, **vision** and **patience** are your bread and butter.
 Without these skills, even the most physically gifted players can struggle to find success on the field.
-In this article, we'll delve into advanced techniques that can help you improve your vision and patience, allowing you to read blocks and anticipate openings like a pro.
+In this article, well delve into advanced techniques that can help you improve your vision and patience, allowing you to read blocks and anticipate openings like a pro.

 ---